hakuhodo-technologies/scope-rl/recgym/README.md

 ### Implementation

 RECGym provides a recommender environment.
-- `"RECEnv-v0"`: Standard recommender environment with discrete action space.
+- `"RECEnv-v0"`: Standard recommender environment.

 RECGym consists of the following a environments.
-- [RECEnv](./envs/rec.py#L14): The basic configurative environment with discrete action space.
+- [RECEnv](./envs/rec.py#L14): The basic configurative environment.

 RECGym is configurative about the following a module.
 - [UserModel](./envs/simulator/function.py#L13): Class to define the user model of the recommender system.